LDMX-Software/ldmx-software.github.io/src/Running-and-configuring-fire.md

    - List of drop/keep rules to help ldmx-sw know which collections to put into output file(s)
    - Slightly complicated, see the [documentation of EventFile](https://ldmx-software.github.io/ldmx-sw/html/classldmx_1_1EventFile.html)
    - For example: `[ "drop .*SimHits.*" , "keep Ecal.*" ]`
-- `libraries` (list of strings)
-   - List of dynamic libraries to load before processing
-   - If the library you're loading is not within ldmx-sw, the full path needs to be given.
-   - For example: `[ "libEventProc.so" , "libSimApplication.so" ]`
 - `skimDefaultIsKeep` (bool)
    - Should the process keep events unless told to drop by a processor?
    - Default is `True`: events will be kept unless processors use `setStorageHint`.